buildout/buildout/doc/reference.rst

   :ref:`update-versions-file <update-versions-file>` option was used.

 socket-timeout, default: ''
-  Specify a socket timeout, in seconds, to use when downloading distributions and other artifacts.
+  Specify a socket timeout [#socket-timeout]_, in seconds, to use when downloading distributions and other artifacts.
+If non-blank, the value must be a positive non-zero integer.
+If left blank, the socket timeout is system dependent.

   This may be useful if downloads are attempted from very slow sources.

 .. _update-versions-file: